 Intellect is your most important stat, boosting your healing, followed by Spirit, which controls mana regeneration.
 Mana pools are now fixed in size.
 In MoP, you’re likely to find you need to reforge for additional Spirit until you’re comfortable with your new mana regen.

-Gemming: Gem for socket bonuses (Brilliant in Red sockets, Sparkling in Blue sockets, Artful in Yellow sockets).
+Gemming: Gem for socket bonuses (Purified in Red sockets, Sparkling in Blue sockets, Misty in Yellow sockets).

 Reforging: Reforging depends on your mana.
 Reforge to Spirit if you need mana regen, which is very likely.
-Then reforge to Mastery.
+Then reforge to Crit.

 Disc Priest Glyphs